Magica-Chen/WebSNA-22-23-notes/README.md

-# Coding notes for Course 2022-2023: Web and Social Network Analysis
+# Notes for Course 2022-2023: Web and Social Network Analysis

 There are 5 Weeks notes:
  * Week 0 -- Python fundamental, including some exercises